 - The number of cycles (oscillation positive and negative) completed in one second.
 In North America, utility power completes 60 cycles per second or 60 Hz.

-- A device that automatically self-destructs when the current passing through exceeds the rated value of the fuse.
+- A circuit protection device that automatically self-destructs when the current passing through exceeds the rated value of the fuse.
 This prevents the excessive current from damaging connected equipment.

-- Combination of a motor driving an electrical generator.
-Gas generator systems are frequently used in conjunction with electronic UPS systems for very long-term operation during extended power outages.
+- The combination of a motor driving an electrical generator.
+Gasoline, propane or diesel generator systems are used in conjunction with electronic UPS systems for long-term operation during extended power outages.
 They are frequently employed in healthcare, emergency and other highly critical applications.
-Generators typically require 1-3 minutes to startup before being able to provide reliable output.
-Certain types of less sophisticated generators may have a problem with frequency regulation.
+Generators may require several minutes to start up before being able to provide stable, reliable output.
+Certain types of less-sophisticated generators may have a problem with output frequency regulation.